calblueprint/immigration-justice-project/docs/admin/retool.md

 ## Listing Portals

-Similar to the client app, the Admin Dashboard has 3 main portals for listings: **Cases Portal**, **Limited Case Assignments Portal**, and the **Language Support Portal**.
+Similar to the client-facing app, the Admin Dashboard has 3 main portals for listings: **Cases Portal**, **Limited Case Assignments Portal**, and the **Language Support Portal**.
 In these listing portals, admin can browse through relevant listings, create new listings, as well as edit and delete existing listings.

-Here is an outline which portals the listings pertain to on the admin dashboard:
+Here is an outline regarding which portals the listings pertain to on the admin dashboard:
 - **Cases Portal**
     - Cases
     - Case Interpretations